 Dr. Riegelman received his MD from the University of Wisconsin-Madison and his MPH and PhD in epidemiology from the Johns Hopkins University.
 Dr. Riegelman began his many years of service at GW as a resident in internal medicine in 1976 and joined the medical school faculty two years later.
 In the years since, he has dedicated his career to the practice of medicine, to enhancing medical and public health training and to promoting critical evaluation of health research literature.

-Richard Riegelman is author of Studying a Study and Testing a Test: Reading the Evidence-based Health Research 6th edition which is widely used to teach critical reading of health research and has been translated into Spanish and Japanese.
+Richard Riegelman is author of Studying a Study and Testing a Test: Reading the Evidence-based Health Research 7th edition which is widely used to teach critical reading of health research and has been translated into Spanish and Japanese.
+Dr. Riegelman’s most recent publication is COVID-19 Global Lessons Learned, a set of six interactive digital case studies for use by public health, clinical, and health administration students.
 He is also lead author in Public Health 101: Improving Community Health 3rd edition which uses a population health approach to teach public health to undergraduate students.